IvaP10/StructRAG/README.md

 ### 3. Usage

-DocuMind runs out-of-the-box in local mode.
+StructRAG runs out-of-the-box in local mode.
 Start the ingestion and interactive REPL loop by passing a directory of PDFs or a single file:

 ```bash
 python main.py /path/to/your/documents/